-Class Assignments: (42.4% of grade)
+Class Assignments: (50% of grade)

-- SNAP hunger challenge: 50 points - Participate in the SNAP Hunger Challenge (visit https://moveforhunger.org/snapchallenge for more information on the Challenge) for 3 days.
+- Food system visualization: 50 points - In week 1 and week 15, you will create your concept of the food system in a visual format and how it impacts your future career or current career projection. - $\circ$ In a $\frac{1}{2}$ page single-spaced, you will discuss your food system concept. - Eating well on \$4 per day: 50 points - Participate in the SNAP Hunger Challenge (visit https://moveforhunger.org/snapchallenge for more information on the Challenge) for 3 days.
 The SNAP Hunger Challenge challenges you to eat at the SNAP level of \$4.23/day.
 During these days, you will indicate what you ate and the total cost for the day.
-As part of this
+As part of this simulation, provide no more than 1-page single-spaced reflection on your thoughts/feelings about the challenge and how this may help you with communicating or aiding individuals who participate in SNAP.

-- Developing a resource for stakeholder: 50 points - In groups of 2-3, you will identify a population (e.g. kids, farmers, etc) and create a resource that stakeholders will use based on a topic of choice that is culturally appropriate with graphics and text.
-For example, how to water your garden with minimal resources.
+- Developing resource for stakeholder: 50 points - Working in pairs, you will identify a group (e.g. kids, farmers, etc) and create a resource that stakeholders will use based on a topic of choice that is culturally appropriate with graphics and text.
+For example, how to water your garden with minimal resources. - Research: 50 points - In groups of 3, you will work together to conduct a needs assessment of food vendors around the Gainesville area (or you could branch out).
+You will compare your findings to food vendors in Cuenca, Ecuador.